-So you want to start your own successful online business?
+So you want to start and have your own successful online business?
 Unlike a brick and mortar business, the Internet provides an opportunity to be your own boss without a significant amount of start-up capital.
 The Internet has been the great equalizer, leveling the playing field for go-getters and a democratic medium for entrepreneurs.
-Here are 10 legal and practical tips to start your successful online business.
+Almost anyone can have their own successful online business, even during a time of uncertainty and crisis.
+Here are 10 business law and practical tips so you can build your dreams and have a successful online business.

 Find a Need and Choose a Name